 Summit Detox’s alcohol detoxification program is based on the guiding principles established by the foremost experts in addiction medicine.
 These principles outline three basic steps in the detox process:

 - A detailed, personalized evaluation of each person who enters the program

-- Stabilization of each client’s physical and emotional/psychological health in order to maximize the benefits of detoxification
+- Stabilization of each patient’s physical and emotional/psychological health in order to maximize the benefits of detoxification

-- Preparation of each client for follow-up enrollment in an alcohol treatment program once detox comes to a successful conclusion
+- Preparation of each patient for follow-up enrollment in an alcohol treatment program once detox comes to a successful conclusion

 Sedation is well-recognized by addiction specialists as the most effective method of easing some of the worst symptoms of alcohol withdrawal.
 Summit provides this gold standard treatment with benzodiazepines and barbiturates, two classes of prescription sedative/tranquilizers only available to people under proper medical supervision.
 We also provide crucial support in the form of basic medical monitoring, IV fluids and nutritional supplementation.
 Additional core program resources include counseling and psychotherapy.
 Several factors can influence the exact course of detoxification.
 These include: